Enterprise Architecture Framework - for Projects

 actions because of conflicts

-In this case, an enterprise architect can greatly help the project manager by using the Enterprise Architecture Framework diagram to show where things align and do not align.
-During a project, requirements shift and the world keeps on changing, an enterprise architect can help the project manager every day of the project to do this alignment.
+In this case, an enterprise architect can greatly assist the project manager by using the Enterprise Architecture Framework diagram to illustrate where things align and where they do not.
+During a project, requirements shift and the world continues to change; an enterprise architect can help the project manager align the project every day to ensure this.
 Not just before or at the start of the project.
 Because the ‘fun’ of change only starts when a project is well on its way!
-Then, the diagram is used weekly for reporting and is of high value for visual risk management and control.
+The diagram is then used weekly for reporting and is of high value for visual risk management and control.

 Everyone knows that time is always running fast.
 That means many projects are started even when important things are not in place.
 This does not always lead to problems, but sometimes it does.
-The Enterprise Architecture Framework diagram quickly reports to chiefs and managers what architectural parts are in place and are not in place and what impact it has on the project.
+The Enterprise Architecture Framework diagram quickly reports to chiefs and managers what architectural components are in place and what components are not, and the impact it has on the project.

 I am just scratching the surface: An Enterprise Architecture Framework diagram is a convenient tool for a project manager, but he needs an enterprise architect to know its existence and create it.
 First, you crawl, then you walk before you can fly!